 Annually, the Chief Internal Auditor will submit to the Chair of the Board of Regents and the Audit, Compliance and Title IX Committee an internal audit plan for review and approval.
 Any significant deviation from the approved plan will be communicated to the Audit, Compliance and Title IX Committee.
-Progress against the approved plan will be communicated to senior management and the Audit, Compliance and Title IX Committee at least every six months.
+Progress against the approved plan will be communicated to senior management and the Audit, Compliance and Title IX Committee and Title IX Committee.
 (B/R 12/18)